 Central launderettes as in the Karl Marx Hof were included in all municipal public housing projects with over 300 apartments.
 Under the supervision of a "laundry foreman," the female inhabitants could wash, dry, and iron their families' laundry one day a month, partly with the support of appliances.
 Despite the fact that the majority of women were in paid work, men and children were forbidden from entering the launderettes.
 As the kindergartens were not free of charge and did not take any children under the age of four, many mothers had to leave their children with relatives or neighbors on laundry day.
 While the laundry foreman was responsible for supervising the launderette, the janitors were in charge of keeping the staircases and courtyards clean and tidy.
 For example, children were not supposed to go on the grass outside of the playgrounds and only trash cans of the "Colonia" type were allowed to be left at the garbage dumps.
 Moreover, once a month the households received an unannounced visit from an "apartment inspector," who monitored the hygiene of each municipal apartment.

 Consequently, the Viennese "freedom celebrations" on May 14, 1933, took place in communal apartment complexes that offered workers significantly more pleasant living conditions than the private tenement blocks during the age of monarchy.
 However, this improvement came at a cost: the inhabitants had to comply with the welfare and preventative system of Red Vienna.
 In other words, their freedom was managed according to the concepts of the Social Democratic city government.
 Although a petit bourgeois lifestyle prevailed in the municipal public housing projects, their political opponents, namely the newspapers of the Christian Social Party, never tired of warning against the "red strongholds" and "workers' fortresses" in which they claimed the proletarian revolution was being prepared.
-This myth seemed to be confirmed during the short civil war of February 1934, when members of the Republican Protection League entrenched themselves in some municipal public housing projects, including the Karl Marx Hof, and only surrendered after artillery fire by the Austrian Armed Forces.
-"The red bastille has been stormed, the outwork of Bolshevism in Central Europe," triumphed the after the Austrian national flag had been hoisted on Vienna City Hall.
+This myth seemed to be confirmed during the civil war of February 1934, when members of the Republican Protection League entrenched themselves in some municipal public housing projects, including the Karl Marx Hof, and only surrendered after artillery fire by the Austrian Armed Forces.
+"The red bastille has been stormed, the outwork of Bolshevism in Central Europe," triumphed the on February 14, 1934, after the Austrian national flag had been hoisted on Vienna City Hall.

 Karl Marx Hof